April 19 - 23, 2022

 Eric Magrane is an assistant professor of geography at New Mexico State University.
-He is the editor, with Christopher Cokinos, of The Sonoran Desert: A Literary Field Guide (University of Arizona Press), and with Linda Russo, Craig Santos Perez, and Sarah de Leeuw, of Geopoetics in Practice (Routledge).
+He is the editor of The Sonoran Desert: A Literary Field Guide (University of Arizona Press, with Christopher Cokinos), and Geopoetics in Practice (Routledge, with Linda Russo, Craig Santos Perez, and Sarah de Leeuw,).

 a rawlings is a Canadian-Icelandic interdisciplinary artist whose books include Wide slumber for lepidopterists (Coach House Books, 2006), Gibber (online, 2012), o w n (CUE BOOKS, 2015), si tu (MaMa Multimedijalni Institut, 2017), and Sound of Mull (Laboratory for Aesthetics and Ecology, 2019).

 Genevieve Robertson is an interdisciplinary artist with a background in environmental studies.
-Her drawings are often comprised of found organic materials collected on-site and map a visceral and long-term engagement with specific regions.
-(Genevieve’s work will be installed at the gathering- she will not be there in person.)
+Her drawings are often comprised of found organic materials collected onsite and map a visceral and long-term engagement with specific regions.
+(Note: Genevieve’s work will be installed at the gathering, she will not be there in person.)

 Linda Russo is a poet and director of EcoArts on the Palouse.com.
 She lives on the ceded lands of the Nez Perce Tribe and the traditional homeland of the Palus Band of Indians and teaches creative writing and literature at Washington State University.